w3f/polkadot-wiki/docs/learn/how-to/receive-dot.md

 !!! danger "READ THIS FIRST!"

     Always **triple-check** the address after you've pasted it to make sure it's the correct one.
-Blockchain transactions are **irreversible** and if you accidentally send funds to the wrong address, there's no way to get them back!
+Blockchain transactions are **irreversible** and if you accidentally send funds to the wrong address, there's no way to get them back.

 !!! info